Muralidharan-K/Book_recommendation/README.md

-# book_recommendation
+# Book_recommendation
- Will suggest the book list
+ Suggest the book by comparing the book_id with other users who have read the same books and using those users' highest-rated books as a guide